nicslabdev/privacy-manager/README.md

 # Privacy Manager system for IoT and Edge Computing
-A privacy system made for my Degree Final Project.
+A privacy system designed by @nicslabdev and developed by @roxax19 as part of his Degree Final Project.

 # How to configure